Mutual Information Estimation via $f$-Divergence and Data Derangements: Experimental Results

+$I_{NJEE}$ obtains an estimate which is highly biased, and variance comparable to $f$-DIME. $I_{CPC}$ is upper-bounded by $\log(N)$.
 The MI estimates obtained with $I_{SMILE}$ and $I_{GAN-DIME}$ appear to possess similar behavior, although the value functions of SMILE and GAN-DIME are structurally different.
 The reason why $I_{SMILE}$ is almost equivalent to $I_{GAN-DIME}$ resides in their training strategy, since they both minimize the same $f$-divergence.
-Looking at the implementation code of SMILE \footnote{https://github.com/ermongroup/smile-mi-estimator}, in fact, the network's training is guided by the gradient computed using the Jensen-Shannon (JS) divergence (a linear transformation of the GAN divergence).
-Given the trained network, the clipped objective function proposed in \cite{Song2020} is only used to compute the MI estimate, since when (\ref{eq:SMILE}) is used to train the network, the MI estimate diverges (see Fig. \ref{fig:SMILE_no_trick} in Sec. \ref{sec:appendix_experiment_details} of the Appendix).
+Looking at the implementation of SMILE \footnote{\url{https://github.com/ermongroup/smile-mi-estimator}}, in fact, the network's training is guided by the gradient computed using the Jensen-Shannon (JS) divergence (a linear transformation of the GAN divergence).
+Given the trained network, the clipped objective function proposed in \cite{Song2020} is only used to compute the MI estimate, since when (\ref{eq:SMILE}) is used to train the network, the MI estimate diverges (see Fig. \ref{fig:SMILE_no_trick} in Appendix \ref{sec:appendix_experiment_details}).
 However, with the proposed class of $f$-DIME estimators we show that during the estimation phase the partition function (clipped in \cite{Song2020}) is not necessary to obtain the MI estimate.